pentagramswheel/libra/README.md

 ----

-#### Discord
+#### Config

 A class consisting of credential-specific information, pertaining to Discord and the bot's persistence.
 Due to the credentials of this class, the secrets have been redacted.
-See DiscordExample.java for a template.
+See ConfigExample.java for a template.

 ----